sparshrestha/tech-in-nepal/README.md

 - [Cynical Technology](https://cynicaltechnology.com/) - A Kathmandu-based cyber-security startup company
 - [SayCure](https://saycure.io/) - We are a group of young, enthusiastic and like minded people based in Nepal working together through our expertise in various domains of information security for a common goal of securing the Internet cyber space.
 - [EMINENCE WAYS](https://eminenceways.com/) - SECURES YOUR DATA FROM UNAUTHORIZED ACCESS OR MODIFICATION
+- [Vairav Technology](https://vairav.net/) - SOC AS A SERVICE - cybersecurity incidents and threats, and prevent cyberattacks.

 ## Games Studios